Exploring Castillo San Felipe del Morro, often known simply as El Morro, is one of the top things to do in Old San Juan.

 If you arrive by car, there is an underground parking area at the end of the Norzagaray Street at the Fifth Centennial Plaza, from where you can walk to El Morro in about 5 to 10 minutes.

 There is an admission fee to visit El Morro.
 At the time of writing, the admission fee for an adult is USD10, and the fee covers both El Morro and the nearby Castillo San Cristobal.

 If you have an America the Beautiful National Parks pass, it covers admission to both El Morro and Castillo San Cristobal, so make sure you have your pass with you when you visit!

 Don’t have a pass yet?
 Buy one online at REI!
 It’s valid for one year and pays for itself if you plan to visit several parks during the year.

 You can buy tickets at the entrance to El Morro on the day of your visit.
 Pick up a brochure at the entrance desk.

 How much time should you allow at El Morro?

 Allow at least two hours to explore El Morro.
 We spent about 3 hours, but we explored every nook and cranny and took lots and lots of photos.
-Check about Ranger-led tours scheduled for the day you plan to visit, to maximize your time at the fort.

 If you have more time to spare after the tour, wander around on your own and take photos at leisure, or simply enjoy the views and the sense of history at El Morro.